kas-gui/kas/README.md

 ### Code stability

-The `master` branch has frequent breaking changes.
-Releases will respect [semver](https://semver.org/) rules.
-At this point, most releases will include breaking changes.

-The in-development version (0.4 — nearing release) has significant changes to core traits and macros.
-From 0.4 it is likely that *fewer* breaking changes will be needed to the core building blocks.

-The draw APIs saw a massive overhaul in version 0.3.
-It is too early to say whether more extensive changes are needed (except that raster graphics are not yet featured)!

-Text APIs are currently *very* primitive and will need changes.

-Widgets have matured to the point that not too many breaking changes are required, but are still primarily developed to prove capabilities rather than to provide a comprehensive collection of core widgets.
+KAS is young and incomplete, yet has a reasonably robust core framework.
+Users should expect breaking changes when upgrading from one release to the next.

+The draw APIs saw a big overhaul in version 0.3, but may well need further revision.
+Text APIs are currently just placeholders.
+There is no translation support, persistent configuration or desktop integration.

+The widget traits, macros and, event model have seen significant changes in 0.4.
+These will be extended in the future but hopefully only minor breaking changes will be needed.

 ### Features

 -   Persistent widgets with embedded state
+-   Simple ownership model (no persistent pointers into widget state)
 -   Type-safe user-defined event handlers
 -   Robust event handling model
 -   Extensive support for keyboard and touch-screen control